Articles of Incorporation and Rules

 2. Any person who resides in the vicinity of the area of this Union or who has worked within the area and who is deemed appropriate to use the services of this Union may become a member of this Union with the approval of this Union

-(Application for membership)
+(Application for Membership)

 2. This Association shall not refuse an application under the preceding paragraph, unless the Board of Directors resolves that there is a legitimate reason for refusing the application under the preceding paragraph